 How To Keep Remote Teams Happy and Productive

 As you have all experienced, the coronavirus issue is undoubtedly the most remarkable event in the world, thus far, in 2020.
-A global survey conducted by Gartner, Inc. found that 88% of business organizations all over the world made it mandatory or encouraged their employees to work from home after COVID-19 was declared a pandemic.
-Therefore, the way we work has been significantly impacted and changed by the pandemic.
-However, the effects of the pandemic are not the same for each occupational group and departments in any given company.
+A global survey conducted by Gartner Inc. found that 88% of business organizations all over the world made it mandatory or encouraged their employees to work from home after COVID-19 was declared a pandemic.
+The way we work has been changed by the pandemic.
+However, the effects of the pandemic are not the same for each occupational group and department in any given company.

-Many leaders have overcome the first set of obstacles when it comes to moving their teams remote.
+Many leaders have overcome the first set of obstacles when it comes to moving their teams remotely.
 However, continued recovery and normalization may take time.
 For each department, patience for adaptation is necessary.

-So, in this post we are going to discuss each department and talk about some tips and strategies to help them cope with the pandemic effect more easily!
+In this post, we are going to discuss each department and talk about some tips and strategies to help them cope with the pandemic effect more easily.

-We will go through each department more in to dept but here is some general tips that works for all teams!
+We will go through each department more in-depth but here are some general tips that work for all teams!

 - Stay Active and Work Out

 - Choose the Right Work Setup